mercari-build/mercari-build-training/document/03-api.en.md

 * (EN) [HTTP request methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods)

 ##  Install curl
-Check if you can see `{"message": "command not found"}` on your console.
+Check if you can see command not found　error on your console.
 You need to install curl.
 This how to install curl be used on macOS and Linux and Windows Subsystem for Linux (WSL).
 ### 1. How to install curl